yktoo/yktoo.com/content/blog/posts/0519/index.en.md

 The company emphasizes that, since they have no offline stores, they can offer the best price for each product.
 On the other hand, every single Dutch supermarket claims they offer "the best possible price".

 But indeed, Picnic is a whole leap ahead in the matter of cost containment.
-They're even saving on staff pay, which they were recently {{< a "https://www.dutchnews.nl/news/2019/11/picnic-raises-e250m-for-a-massive-automated-distribution-centre/" "sued for" >}} and managed to largely {{< a "https://nos.nl/artikel/2313090-fnv-verliest-rechtszaak-om-cao-online-supermarkt-picnic.html" "get away with" >}}.
+They're even saving on staff pay, which they were recently [sued for](https://www.dutchnews.nl/news/2019/11/picnic-raises-e250m-for-a-massive-automated-distribution-centre/) and managed to largely [get away with](https://nos.nl/artikel/2313090-fnv-verliest-rechtszaak-om-cao-online-supermarkt-picnic.html).

 Picnic's prices are indeed somewhat lower than those in regular supermarkets, like {{< fl "Albert Heijn" >}} or {{< fl "Jumbo" >}}, which however may not be the case for specific sale items.
 But when compared to discount supermarket chains, such as {{< fl "Aldi" >}} or {{< fl "Lidl" >}} (our favourite), the benefits get much less evident and sometimes Picnic's products can even turn out pricier.